BIO 554/754

 (A)

-Head of the jungle crow (the cranial bone and eyeball have been removed).
+Head of the Large-billed Crow (the cranial bone and eyeball have been removed).
 Bar = 10 mm.
 (B) The left and right olfactory nerve bundles independently project to the brain.
 L, left olfactory bundle; R, right olfactory bundle.
 Bar = 10 mm.
 (C) Sagittal and coronal 3-dimensional structural computed tomography (CT) images of the nasal cavity.
 The small white arrows (a–c) in the sagittal image indicate the positions through which the planes of the transverse CT images pass.
 Bar = 10 mm.
 (D and E) Transverse sections of the nasal cavity through the rostral end (D) and middle portion (E) of the maxillary conchae (MC).
 The bold black arrows in (C and D) indicate the rostral end of the MC.
 Bar in (D) = 1 mm.
 Ce, cerebrum; st, olfactory septum (From: Yokosuka et al. 2009).

 Drawing of olfactory sensory neurons